We are committed to supporting anyone who is a victim of domestic abuse and will work with our partner agencies to help you.

 Make a Change - Lincolnshire

 Make a Change is for anyone worried about how they treat their loved one in an intimate relationship.
-It is an accredited programme available to anyone over 18 who is worried about their behaviours and want to make a change.
+It is an accredited programme available to anyone over 18 who is worried about their behaviour and want to make a change.
 If you want to make things better for you and your family then please contact Make a Change.

 “People make mistakes, but change is everything.
 Getting the help was the best thing I ever did”